rebrec/hurry/README.md

 - [Windows Release](https://github.com/rebrec/hurry/releases)
 - Linux Release (Not available yet.
 Fill an issue if interested or ask on [Discord](https://discord.com/invite/7cEWVvC))

-## Download plugins

-To be able to work with some data **you need plugins**.

-Only manual installation of plugins is currently available.
-You will have to download a zip file containing plugins, and then extract it's content to the *hurry plugin directory* (see *Configuration*).

-You can download the plugin release from [here](https://github.com/rebrec/hurry-plugins/releases/download/1.0.1/plugins.tar.gz)
-The latest release is always available from [this page](https://github.com/rebrec/hurry-plugins/releases/latest/)

 ## Initial Configuration

 Run the freshly downloaded Hurry setup and then start Hurry.